 Because we have limited financial and managerial resources, we focus on specific product candidates, indications and development programs.
 We may also conduct several clinical trials for our product candidates in parallel over the next several years, which may make our decision as to which product candidates to focus on more difficult.
-For example, we are currently conducting the PACIFIC Study for LP352 for the treatment of seizures associated with DEEs, which may include Dravet syndrome, LGS and TSC, among others, which we initiated in the first quarter of 2022.
-Further, we are developing LP659, which is in the preclinical stage and being explored for multiple neurological diseases, and we have other compounds in earlier research.
+For example, we are currently conducting the PACIFIC Study for LP352 for the treatment of seizures associated with DEEs, which may include Lennox-Gastaut syndrome (LGS),

+Dravet syndrome and other DEEs, which we initiated in the first quarter of 2022 and for which we expect to report topline data in January 2024.
+Further, we expect to initiate dosing in a Phase 1 clinical trial for LP659 later this year.
+In addition, we have earlier-stage research efforts ongoing.
 As a result, we may forgo or delay pursuit of opportunities with other product candidates or other indications that could have had greater commercial potential or likelihood of success.
 Our resource allocation decisions may cause us to fail to capitalize on viable commercial products or profitable market opportunities.
 Our spending on current and future research and development programs and product candidates for specific indications may not yield any commercially viable products.
 In addition, if we do not accurately evaluate the commercial potential or target market for a particular product candidate, we may relinquish valuable rights to that product candidate through future collaborations, licenses and other similar arrangements in cases in which it would have been more advantageous for us to retain sole development and commercialization rights to such product candidate.